-Employees with questions or concerns relating to safety programs and issues can contact their immediate supervisor or the superintendent.
+Employees with questions or concerns relating to safety programs and issues can contact their immediate supervisor.

 Karnes City ISD Safety Statement

 Karnes City Independent School District is committed to the protection of its resources, including both employee and physical assets, against the human distress and financial costs resulting from accidental losses.